learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-11-20-intonation-for-small-high-performance-guitars.markdown

 **Note:** I collected these data **without** muting the other strings

-### UpdateL 2018 11 24: 200 gram mass weights, chladni patterns
+### UpdateL 2018 11 24: 200 gram mass weights, Chladni patterns

-I made a few changes and collected more intonation data and tried to force some visible chladni patterns on the top.
+I made a few changes and collected more intonation data and tried to force some visible Chladni patterns on the top.

 1. Reduced the side mass weights from 300 to 200 grams.
 2. Took 0.1 mm off of frets (about 1.15 to 1.05 mm) and re-crowned.